Fast and Accurate Proper Orthogonal Decomposition using Efficient Sampling and Iterative Techniques for Singular Value Decomposition: Proposed Iterative Sampling Algorithm (ISMA)

 where $\omega \triangleq \min\{ \min\limits_{j=1, \cdots n-k} |\tilde{\sigma}_k - \sigma_{k+j}|, \tilde{\sigma}_k \} > 0$ and $\sigma_i$ are the singular values of $A$.
 In order to compute $\omega$, we need all the singular values of $A$, which are not available.
 However, at the end of the iteration, we have an approximation of $r(=3k)$ singular values.
 Assuming that the $k^{th}$ and $(k+1)^{th}$ singular values are approximated well (which was the case in all the datasets we have looked at), we estimate $\omega$ as $ \min\{|\tilde{\sigma}_k - \tilde{\sigma}_{k+1}|, \tilde{\sigma}_k\}$.
 If our iteration converges to the correct subspaces, the right hand side should be close to zero.
 If it approaches $\sqrt{2k}$, either (a) additional columns need to be sampled or (b) the $k^{th}$ and $(k+1)^{th}$ singular values are very close to each other and small errors in the singular values result in large values for the bound.
 In the limit when they are identical, any vector in the subspace is a POD mode and the bound can become arbitrary.
 In this case, a better measure of the quality of the solutions can be obtained after increasing $k$.
 Usually increasing $k$ by one or two is sufficient.

 Our main focus is the POD modes.
 However, in order to compute the bound, the singular values and right singular vectors are also required.
 Since we do not scale columns and use some subset of the columns for computation of the modes, the error in the singular values (not the vectors) could be significant.
 This is especially true if the total number of columns sampled is much less than the number of columns in the matrix.
 The left singular vectors will be quite accurate if the columns corresponding to the dominant subspace are captured, but the singular values will not be accurate.
-If this is the case, one can use the technique followed in the adaptive sampling method i.e. after the modes have converged, the singular values and the right singular vectors can be obtained by computing the SVD of $\tilde{U}_k^TA$.
-Lines~\ref{code:extra_iteration_start}-\ref{code:extra_iteration_end} in Algorithm~\ref{alg:ICS} is used to compute singular values and right singular vectors.
-Note that, during this computation, the POD modes are recalculated.
-The results that we report include this computation.
+If this is the case, we use the technique followed in the adaptive sampling method i.e. after the modes have converged, the singular values and the right singular vectors can be obtained by computing the SVD of $\tilde{U}_k^TA$ as detailed in lines~\ref{code:extra_iteration_start}-\ref{code:extra_iteration_end} in Algorithm~\ref{alg:ICS}.